 The 2024 Gun Safety Package: What Changed

 The 2023 Michigan legislature passed a comprehensive gun safety package in response to the 2021 Oxford High School and 2023 Michigan State University shootings.
-Governor Whitmer signed the bills, which took effect February 13, 2024 — one year after the MSU shooting.
+Governor Gretchen Whitmer signed the bills, which took effect February 13, 2024 — one year after the MSU shooting.
 The package includes:

 - Universal Background Checks (PA 17 of 2023): Expanded Michigan’s handgun-only background check requirement to all firearms (including long guns).
 Applies to private sales as well as dealer transfers.
 Private transfers typically go through a local FFL.